 - The Uu SRAP sublayer supports L2 U2N Remote UE identification for DL traffic.
 The identity information of L2 U2N Remote UE end-to-end Uu Radio Bearer and a local Remote UE ID are included into the Uu SRAP header by the gNB at DL for the L2 U2N Relay UE to enable DL bearer mapping between ingress Uu Relay RLC channels and egress PC5 Relay RLC channel;

-- The PC5 SRAP sublayer at the L2 U2N Relay UE performs DL bearer mapping between ingress Uu Relay RLC channels and egress PC5 Relay RLC channels;
+- The PC5 SRAP sublayer at the L2 U2N Relay UE performs DL bearer mapping between end-to-end Uu Radio Bearers of L2 U2N remote UE and egress PC5 Relay RLC channels;

 - The PC5 SRAP sublayer at the L2 U2N Remote UE correlates the received packets with the right PDCP entity associated with the given end-to-end Radio Bearer of the L2 U2N Remote UE based on the identity information included in the PC5 SRAP header.